fairscape/fairscape_web_client/docs/instructions.md

-# FAIRSCAPE GUI Client Instructions
+# Step-by-step tutorial for creating and publishing an RO-Crate

-## 1. Getting Started: Package and Publish Research Objects
+## 1. Getting Started: Preparation and steps

 ![Step 1](../screenshots/1.png)

-The FAIRSCAPE GUI client allows you to package and publish research objects as Research Object Crates (RO-Crate).
-The opening interface presents the following steps:
+The client interface contains five interactive steps for creating and publishing RO-Crates.
+Only authorized users are allowed to publish the RO-Crates to the FAIRSCAPE server after logging in.
+Creatino and packaing of RO-Crates can be performed in a local machine in isolation.
+Internet connection is required only when a user is ready to publish.
+The opening interface shows the following steps:

 - Step 0: Prep Folder for RO-Crate Initialization
 - Step 1: Initialize an RO-Crate